Queeries Vol. 2

 Any tips on how to get a chest binder when I can't really order things online without asking my parents?

 Here are some tips we’ve seen: Have a friend order one.
 Or, if you celebrate Christmas or any other holiday where your family buys a lot of gifts that they aren't allowed to look at when they arrive, order a binder then or have someone send it to your house.
-Make sure you do your research on binding and how to do it safely!

 I am bi—I'm attracted to both males and females—but if you made my attraction into a pie chart it would be nowhere near 50/50.
 I think it would be more like 90% and 10%.
 Does that still make me bi and a part of the LGBT+ community?